martenb-se/-id2223-project/README.md

 This model aims to assist in traffic management and planning for both maritime and vehicular traffic.

 ## Data Collection
-The `aisstream-data-collector.py` script is used for collecting AIS data continuously.
+Data is collected from the [aisstream.io](https://aisstream.io/) API.
+The `aisstream-data-collector.py` script is used for collecting AIS data continuously and storing it in a Hopsworks Feature Group.
 This data includes vessel locations, speeds, directions, and identification details.

 ## Environment Setup
 Before running the data collection script, you need to set up your environment: